• Home

 In a small bowl, using a spoon, combine the cornstarch and water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

-Creamed brown sugar and butter in a bowl.
+Creamed butter and brown sugar in a bowl with molasses.

 Step 4: Add in the Wet Ingredients